 5. Conclusion

-Based on the above discussions and results, it can be concluded that the tomato variety Arka Abhed performed exceptionally well under the agro-climatic conditions of the Karbi Anglong district.
-This variety outperformed others in terms of plant height, number of branches, number of fruits per plant, fruit weight, and overall yield.
-Additionally, Arka Abhed helps reduce the additional costs associated with managing bacterial blight, leaf curl virus, early blight, and late blight diseases.
-Therefore, it is recommended for tomato cultivation to achieve higher yield, productivity, and economic returns.
-Furthermore, Arka Abhed may be promoted for large-scale demonstration and adoption in the Karbi Anglong district of Assam.
+Based on the above discussions and results, it can be concluded that the tomato hybrid variety Arka Abhed performed exceptionally well under the agro-climatic conditions of the Karbi Anglong district.
+This hybrid variety outperformed others in terms of plant height, number of branches, number of fruits per plant, fruit weight, and overall yield.
+Additionally, var.
+Arka Abhed recorded reduction in the additional costs associated with managing bacterial blight, leaf curl , early blight, and late blight diseases.
+Therefore, var.
+Arka Abhed is recommended for cultivationand, and promoted for large-scale demonstration and adoption in the Karbi Anglong district of Assam to achieve higher yield, productivity and economic returns.

 REFERENCES